hys0/windowsserverdocs.ko-kr/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Error Code: 0x80071398
     The operation failed because either the specified cluster node is not the owner of the group, or the node is not a possible owner of the group

-클러스터 powershell cmdlet을 사용하는 경우:
+If using the Cluster powershell cmdlet:

     PS C:\> Move-ClusterGroup -Name sr-fs-006 -Node sr-srv07 Move-ClusterGroup : An error occurred while moving the clustered role 'sr-fs-006'.
-    The operation failed because either the specified cluster node is not the owner of the group, or the node is not a possible owner of the group
+    The operation failed because either the specified cluster node is not the owner of the group, or the node is not a
+    possible owner of the group
     At line:1 char:1
     + Move-ClusterGroup -Name sr-fs-006 -Node sr-srv07
     + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     + CategoryInfo          : NotSpecified: (:) [Move-ClusterGroup], ClusterCmdletException
     + FullyQualifiedErrorId : Move-ClusterGroup,Microsoft.FailoverClusters.PowerShell.MoveClusterGroupCommand

-이는 Windows Server 2016의 기본 동작으로 인해 발생합니다. `Set-SRPartnership`을 사용하여 비동기 확장 클러스터에서 이러한 PDR 디스크를 이동합니다.

-## <a name="attempting-to-add-disks-to-a-two-node-asymmetric-cluster-returns-no-disks-suitable-for-cluster-disks-found"></a>2-노드 비대칭 클러스터에 디스크를 추가하려고 하면 "클러스터 디스크에 적합한 디스크가 없음" 오류가 반환됩니다.
-저장소 복제본을 확장 복제를 추가하기 전에 노드가 2개만 있는 클러스터를 프로비전하려고 할 경우 두 번째 사이트에 있는 디스크를 사용 가능한 디스크에 추가하려고 합니다. 이 경우 다음과 같은 오류가 발생합니다.
+This occurs due to a by-design behavior in Windows Server 2016.
+Use `Set-SRPartnership` to move these PDR disks in an asynchronous stretched cluster.

+This behavior has been changed in Windows Server, version 1709 to allow manual and automated failovers with asynchronous replication, based on customer feedback.

+## Attempting to add disks to a two-node asymmetric cluster returns "No disks suitable for cluster disks found"
+When attempting to provision a cluster with only two nodes, prior to adding Storage Replica stretch replication, you attempt to add the disks in the second site to the Available Disks.
+You receive the following error:

     "No disks suitable for cluster disks found.
 For diagnostic information about disks available to the cluster, use the Validate a Configuration Wizard to run Storage tests."

-클러스터에 노드가 3개 이상 있는 경우 이러한 문제는 발생하지 않습니다. 이 문제는 Windows Server 2016에서 기본적으로 비대칭 저장소 클러스터링 동작이 변경되었기 때문에 발생합니다.

-저장소를 추가하려면 두 번째 사이트의 노드에서 다음 명령을 실행하면 됩니다.
+This does not occur if you have at least three nodes in the cluster.
+This issue occurs because of a by-design code change in Windows Server 2016 for asymmetric storage clustering behaviors.

+To add the storage, you can run the following command on the node in the second site:

 `Get-ClusterAvailableDisk -All | Add-ClusterDisk`

-노드 로컬 저장소에서는 이 명령이 작동하지 않습니다. 저장소 복제본을 사용하여 총 두 개의 노드 간에 확장 클러스터를 복제할 수 있습니다. **노드마다 고유의 공유 저장소 집합이 있습니다.**

-## <a name="the-smb-bandwidth-limiter-fails-to-throttle-storage-replica-bandwidth"></a>SMB 대역폭 제한이 저장소 복제본 대역폭 조절에 실패
-저장소 복제본의 대역폭 제한을 지정할 때 제한이 무시되고 전체 대역폭이 사용됩니다. 예:
+This will not work with node local storage.
+You can use Storage Replica to replicate a stretch cluster between two total nodes, **each one using its own set of shared storage.**

+## The SMB Bandwidth limiter fails to throttle Storage Replica bandwidth
+When specifying a bandwidth limit to Storage Replica, the limit is ignored and full bandwidth used.
+For example:

 `Set-SmbBandwidthLimit  -Category StorageReplication -BytesPerSecond 32MB`

-이 문제는 저장소 복제본과 SMB 간의 상호 운용성 문제 때문에 발생합니다. 이 문제는 2017년 7월 Windows Server 2016 누적 업데이트와 Windows Server, 버전 1709에서 처음 해결되었습니다.

-## <a name="event-1241-warning-repeated-during-initial-sync"></a>초기 동기화 중에 이벤트 1241 경고가 반복됨
-복제 파트너 관계를 비동기로 지정할 때 원본 컴퓨터가 저장소 복제본 관리자 채널에서 경고 이벤트 1241을 반복적으로 기록합니다. 예:
+This issue occurs because of an interoperability issue between Storage Replica and SMB.
+This issue was first fixed in the July 2017 Cumulative Update of Windows Server 2016 and in Windows Server, version 1709.

+## Event 1241 warning repeated during initial sync
+When specifying a replication partnership is asynchronous, the source computer repeatedly logs warning event 1241 in the Storage Replica Admin channel.
+For example:

     Log Name:      Microsoft-Windows-StorageReplica/Admin
     Source:        Microsoft-Windows-StorageReplica